modular/modular/KGEN/docs/public/programming-manual.md

     let bigger_vec2 : SIMD[DType.f32, 32] = bigger_vec
 ```

-Note that the "cast" method needs an additional parameter to indicate what type
+Note that the `cast()` method needs an additional parameter to indicate what
-to cast to: that is handled by parameterizing the call to "cast".
-The example
+type to cast to: that is handled by parameterizing the call to `cast()`.
+The
-above shows the use of concrete types, but the major power of parameters comes
+example above shows the use of concrete types, but the major power of
-from the ability to define parametric algorithms and types, e.g. it is quite
+parameters comes from the ability to define parametric algorithms and types.
-easy to define parametric algorithms, e.g. ones that are length- and
+For example, it's quite easy to define parametric algorithms, such as those
-DType-agnostic:
+that are length- and DType-agnostic:

 ```mojo
 fn rsqrt[width: Int, dt: DType](x: SIMD[dt, width]) -> SIMD[dt, width]: